tamxdx/vbox-prek8-cluster/README.md

  	$ ssh vagrant@172.16.66.2

-Set it up to be the master.
+While on the master, set it up to be the master.

 	$ sudo kubeadm init --apiserver-advertise-address 172.16.66.2 --pod-network-cidr 10.244.0.0/16